 Upon her arrival, due to her being pregnant and trying to protect the baby, she wasn't able to undergo certain tests to determine if the bleed was due to an aneurysm or an AVM.
 We were told the worse news ever, our daughter, Brian's wife, and Jase's mother was brain dead.
 We were advised to take her off the ventilator and let them both go or we could have the baby delivered then, but his chances of living were slim and if he did live, there would be a high chance of many birth defects.
 As a family, we choose to not give up.

 A drain was then put in to relieve pressure on the brain.
 Various physicians and medical staff told us that her body would start to shut down and the baby would need to be delivered at any time.
 Our minutes turned into hours, hours to days, days to weeks, and then into months.
 Chelsea never regained consciousness and had very little brain activity but her body fought for the baby.
 This was not what anyone wants to face with a loved one, especially one of your children.
 Chelsea and Brian's baby boy was a true miracle after what he and his Mommy had endured.
-Jase was delivered in July at 32 weeks by C-section and today is a thriving six-year-old in first grade.
+Jase was delivered in July at 32 weeks by C-section.
 He knows he has a Mommy in Heaven that gave him life and loved him more than her own.
 He is now being raised and loved by his Daddy and his earthly Mama Hannah.
 He is loved by many including a little brother and sister.

 At the time, my thoughts were, a year earlier we were planning Chelsea's wedding, shortly after her marriage we got the news our baby was having a baby, then we were looking at baby items in anticipation of Jase's birth in September.
 Now, without a miracle we would soon be planning her funeral.
 We couldn't just give up on her after all the fighting her body did to save her baby, we had to fight a little longer for ours.
 Sadly, Chelsea's body did start shutting down and she didn't recover any more brain activity.
 So, instead of her giving life to her son in September as planned, she left her earthly home on September 30, 2014.